The $H^\infty$-functional calculus for bisectorial Clifford operators: Introduction

 For quaternionic and Clifford-paravector operators on the other hand, the $H^\infty$-functional calculus has already been considered in works such as \cite{ACQS2016,CGdiffusion2018}, with additional discussions in \cite{JONAMEM,JONADIRECT}.
 These operators are relevant in various scientific and technological contexts.

-A significant motivation for our investigation is to extend this functional calculus on the one hand to unbounded fully Clifford operators, as suggested in \cite{ADVCGKS} where bounded fully Clifford operators are considered, and on the other hand to bisectorial operators since the recently studied gradient operator falls into this class \cite{CMS24}.
-Also the spectral theorem has recently been extended from paravector to fully Clifford operators in \cite{ColKim}.
-This distinction was not present in the quaternionic spectral theorem, addressed in \cite{ACK}, for obvious reasons.
+A significant motivation for our investigation is to extend this functional calculus on the one hand to unbounded fully Clifford operators, as suggested in \cite{ADVCGKS}, and on the other hand to bisectorial operators in order to allow spectrum also on the negative real axis.
+One particular application is the gradient operator, considered as a scalar Clifford operator.
+While the quaternionic case corresponds to the three dimensional problem